18F/onboarding-documents/Checklists/team-based-checklists/product-new-hire-checklist.md

     <tr>
     <td scope="row">6</td>
     <td>&#9744;</td>
-    <td>Set up a second coffee with Josh.
+    <td>Set up a second coffee with Rebecca.
 (You’ll be ready to start thinking about looking for a product now.)</td>
     <td>Week 3</td>
     <td></td>
   </tr>